 Usually the following documents are needed at the first banking appointment:

-Form from the local register office Maistraatti stating that you are officially registered to live in Finland
+- Form from the local register office Maistraatti stating your Finnish ID number and that you are officially registered to live in Finland

 - Residence permit

 - Study certificate/invitation letter from the Finnish host institution